phisko/kengine/README.md

 The engine is organized in [components](#components), [systems](#systems) and [helpers](#helpers) .

 Note that `systems` aren't objects of a specific class.
-Systems are simply functions that create an `entity` with an [execute](kengine/functions/execute.md) component (or anything else they need to do their work).
-The `entity` then lives in the `registry` with the rest of the game state.
-This lets users introspect `systems` or add behavior to them just like any other `entity`.
+Systems are simply functions that create an entity with an [execute](kengine/functions/execute.md) component (or anything else they need to do their work).
+The entity then lives in the `registry` with the rest of the game state.
+This lets users introspect systems or add behavior to them just like any other entity.

 ## Component categories